DeclanChidlow/vale.rocks/src/posts/digital-accessibility-technologies.md

 Often worn as an earpiece or glasses, a gyroscopic head mouse is an input device which uses head motion.
 Depending on the level of motor control one has, it can be used to directly control an on-screen pointer akin to a mouse, or it can be used for directional input.
 A tilting of the head right to indicate a right input, and so forth.
 It can also be used in a method more akin to a joystick, which is sometimes taken advantage of for gaming.

+## Ergonomic Mice

+We are all familiar with the standard computer mouse, which is an input device one glides along a surface to manoeuvre a pointer.
+However, there are many more variations on the popular computer mouse that are used.
+These variations are often used by people with carpal tunnel, arthritis, or repetitive strain injuries.

+- Roller bar mice are a bar which usually sit bellow the keyboard.
+One rolls the bar towards and away from themself to move the pointer up and down, and slides it laterally to move left and right.
+Clicks can be achieved by either pressing down on the bar, or using dedicated buttons usually located bellow the bar.
+- Trackball mice do not refer to the pre-laser tracking technology of the '90s but instead to mice which are stationary on a surface and have a large trackball which can be directly rotated to move a cursor.
+Large trackball mice also exist so that the ball can be manipulated reasonably with a closed fist, elbow, foot, head, or other appendage.
+- Vertical mice are very similar to typical mice but are oriented such that the buttons and scroll wheel are perpendicular to the surface it operates on.
+This places the arm in a more natural resting position similar to that it takes during a handshake, without the ulna and radius bones being crossed.

 ## Mouth and Tongue Joysticks

 Positioned close to the mouth, similar to a sip-and-puff, mouth and tongue joysticks are input devices which rely on oral control of a joystick.
 A sip-and-puff machine is often integrated into the joystick for further input controls.

 In progressively-onset motor diseases, the mouth is often one of the last external body parts one retains control of.
 If the option for a joystick of this nature is available, people often find them especially desirable for motorised wheelchair movement.

+## Tongue Drive

+Similar to but distinct from tongue joysticks, tongue drive systems are an input method which uses the movement of the tongue inside one's mouth using magnets.
+A magnet is attached to the tongue via either adhesive or a method similar to a cosmetic tongue piercing, and the position of this magnet is identified by a specialised dental retainer worn on the roof of the mouth.

+Tongue drive systems suited for applications similar to [sip-and-puff](#sip-and-puff) devices.

 ## Chording Keyboard